ldandrade/explore-iot-operations/README.md

    ```

    > **Note:** You may need to run chmod in VS Code Codespaces terminal to allow the execution of the shell script.

+   > **Note:** the script will ask if you want to provide custom values for location and resource group.
+If the answer is no, the script will name the resource group after the Codespaces instance name and create all resources in West US 2 region.

 1. For detailed information refer to [Azure IoT Operations docs](https://learn.microsoft.com/azure/iot-operations/get-started/quickstart-deploy?tabs=codespaces).